maxnd/mxMarkEdit/README.md

 At the bottom, there’s the `Find` field useful to search for data contained in the grid.
 Type within it the text to be found and press `Return` or the shortcut `Meta + G` to select the following cell after the current one in just the current field (column) of the current table that contains that text.
 Anyway, if the selected column is the first, containing the table names, the search will look for the following table names.
 The search is case insensitive.
 To continue the search, select again the field and press `Return`, or use the shortcut `Meta + G` when the grid is focused.

-If a cell contains just 6 dashes (`------`), in the cell below it will be reported the sum of all the numbers contained in the previous cells of the same field (column) and of the same table.
-The sum will be updated when a value in those cells will be changed.
+If a cell contains a formula, in the cell below it will be reported the result of the calculation of all the numbers contained in the previous cells of the same field (column) and of the same table.
+The result will be updated when a value in those cells will be changed.
 Textual contents and improperly formatted numbers will not be considered.
 The name of the table and of the field (column) must be specified, otherwise no result will be shown.

+The formulas are the followings:

+- `------` or `---sum`: reports the sum of the numbers;
+- `---max`: reports the bigger number;
+- `---min`: reports the smaller number;
+- `---avg`: reports the average of the numbers;
+- `---count`: reports the total number of the numbers;

+The formulas are shown in the color set by the user for the code (see below the option of the app for more information).

 To delete the content of the grid so that it's not loaded any more, delete the related file with the `.csv` extension when it’s not loaded.